GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex4_.md

 __2. Make a printable Map__

-1. Open a new print layout by clicking on `Project` -> `New Print Layout` -> enter the name of your current Project e.g "Ahrtal Flooding Sketch Map Tool".
+1. Open a new print layout by clicking on `Project` -> `New Print Layout` -> enter the name of your current Project e.g "Kumasi Flooding Sketch Map Tool".
 A new window will open with a blank canvas and a different set of tools.
 This is the __print layout designer__.

 - Insert a new map by clicking on the ![New Map Icon](/fig/30.30.2_print_layout_insert_map_icon.png) ("Add Map") on the left toolbar, and drawing a rectangle on the print canvas.
 [Video](https://giscience.github.io/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.html#adding-a-new-map)
 2. Move and position the map so that the entire country is visible at a reasonable scale.
 4. Let's add a title:
     - Click on the ![Add text icon](/fig/30.30.2_print_layout_add_text.png) (`Add text`)
     - Drag a rectangle on the canvas
     - In the items properties window on the right, you will find a text box with the text "Lorem ipsum".
-Here you can enter your map title (e.g.: Flood Extent and Critical Infrastructure).
+Here you can enter your map title (e.g.: Flood Extent, Potential Emergency Shelters and Potential Hazardous Substances in Kumasi, Ghana (fictional)).
     - Adjust the font size: Click on the __Font__ dropdown menu and adjust the font size for a title (25p or more).
 Adjust the text box if necessary.
 5. Let's add a legend:
     - Click on the ![Add legend icon](/fig/30.30.2_print_layout_add_legend.png) (`Add legend`).